9. User Interface¶

 When DEVSIM

 enters a state in which it may not recover.
-The interpreter should throw a Python
+The interpreter will throw a devsim.error

 exception with a message DEVSIM FATAL